The Vulture and the Little Girl: Invitation by UN Operation Lifeline Sudan

-In March 1993, Robert Hadley, a former photographer and at this time the information officer for the UN Operation Lifeline Sudan, invited João Silva and Kevin Carter to come to Sudan and report on the famine in the south of the country, travelling into southern Sudan with the rebels.
+In March 1993, Robert Hadley, a former photographer and at the time the information officer for the UN Operation Lifeline Sudan, invited João Silva and Kevin Carter to come to Sudan and report on the famine in the south of the country, travelling into southern Sudan with the rebels.
 Silva saw this as a chance to work more as a war photographer in the future.
 He started the arrangements and secured assignments for the expenses of the travel.
 Silva told Carter about the offer and Carter was also interested in going.
 According to fellow war photographer Greg Marinovich, Carter saw the trip as an opportunity to fix some problems "he felt trapped in".
 To take photos in Sudan was an opportunity for a better career as freelancer, and Carter was apparently "on a high, motivated and enthusiastic about the trip".
-To pay for the travel, Carter secured some money from the Associated Press and others, but needed to borrow money from Marinovich, for commitments back at home too.
-Not known to Carter and Silva was all the time that the UN Operation Lifeline Sudan did have "great difficulties in securing funding for Sudan", explains Marinovich.
-Marinovich wrote further: "The UN hoped to publish the famine… Without publicity to show the need, it was difficult for aid organisations to sustain funding".
-About the political differences and fighting "João and Kevin knew none of this – they just wanted to get in and shoot pictures".
+To pay for the travel, Carter secured some money from the Associated Press and others.